sbonaretti/timeSavers/HowTo_CreatePythonPackage.md

   - Click the button in the top right of the notebook and select the kernel in test_release
   - Run all the notebooks of the demo

+### Release
+- Upload to pypi

+- Commit the new version to GitHub and create the release

+- Merge the release with Zenodo

+- Install new version locally: `pip install pykneer --upgrade`